bailey27/cppcryptfs/README.md

 It is therefore strongly recommended to use NTFS whenever possible.

-A lot of Windows software, including File Explorer that comes with Windows, has problems with long paths.
+A lot of Windows progams, including File Explorer that comes with Windows, have problems with long paths.
 If you use encrypted file names, then you might need to use a third-party file manager that handles long file paths if you want to move the root of your encrypted filesystem.
 It's a good idea to copy and then delete after rather than move in case your file manager has problems.

 Compatibility with gocryptfs